ablarchives/client-locations-plugin/README.md

 **Install**
 There are two options:
-- `git clone https://github.com/albrightlabs/client-locations-plugin.git plugins/albrightlabs/clientlocations` and run `php artisan october:up` or
+1. `git clone https://github.com/albrightlabs/client-locations-plugin.git plugins/albrightlabs/clientlocations` and run `php artisan october:up` or
-- `git submodule add -b master https://github.com/albrightlabs/client-locations-plugin.git plugins/albrightlabs/clientlocations` and run `php artisan october:up`
+2. `git submodule add -b master https://github.com/albrightlabs/client-locations-plugin.git plugins/albrightlabs/clientlocations` and run `php artisan october:up`

-**Update**
-- `git pull origin master` or
-- `git pull --recursive-submodules`

-**Usage**
-Simply install plugin and access via navigation.

 **Contribute**
 Feel free to fork and contribute to this plugin!
 Please email support@albrightlabs.com with any and all questions.